Washingtonia filifera: Uses

 The sweet fruit pulp of the fan palm is edible.
-The fruit was eaten raw, cooked, or ground into flour for cakes by Native Americans.
-The Cahuilla and related tribes used the leaves to make sandals, roof thatch, and baskets.
-The woody petioles were used to make cooking utensils.
+The fruit is eaten raw, cooked, or ground into flour for cakes by Native Americans.
+The Cahuilla and related tribes use the leaves to make sandals, roof thatch, and baskets.
+The woody petioles are used to make cooking utensils.
 The Moapa band of Paiutes and other Southern Paiute people have written memories of using this palm's seed, fruit, or leaves for various purposes, including as famine food.
-The bud (known as heart of palm) has also been eaten.
+The bud (known as heart of palm) is also eaten.

 Access

 Joshua Tree National Park in the Mojave Desert preserves and protects healthy riparian palm habitat examples in the Little San Bernardino Mountains, and westward where water rises through the San Andreas Fault on the east valley side.
+One such location is the Fortynine Palms oasis.
 In the central Coachella Valley, the Indio Hills Palms State Reserve and nearby Coachella Valley Preserve, other large oases are protected and accessible.
 The Santa Rosa and San Jacinto Mountains National Monument, and Anza-Borrego Desert State Park both have large and diverse W. filifera canyon oasis habitats.

+In Arizona, the largest protected groves of Washingtonia filifera are found in the lower Bradshaw Mountains at Castle Creek, where a fenced population is maintained by the Bureau of Land Management.
+Additional populations occur at the Hassayampa River Preserve, managed by Maricopa County Parks, and at the New River Preserve, managed by the Desert Foothills Land Trust.
+A smaller but accessible grove is also protected at Kofa National Wildlife Refuge.

 Cultivation

 Washingtonia filifera is widely cultivated as an ornamental tree.
 It is one of the hardiest coryphoid palms, rated as hardy to USDA hardiness zone 8.
-It can survive brief temperatures of -10 °C with minor damage, and established plants have survived, with severe leaf damage, brief periods as low as -17 °C. The plants grow best in Mediterranean climates, but can be found in humid subtropical climates such as eastern Australia and the southeastern USA.
+It can survive brief temperatures of -10 °C with minor damage, and established plants have survived, with severe leaf damage, brief periods as low as -17 °C. The plants grow best in arid or Mediterranean climates, but can be found in humid subtropical climates such as eastern Australia and the southeastern USA.
 It has gained the Royal Horticultural Society's Award of Garden Merit.